-If you had to pick the one symptom that fibromyalgia is notorious for, it’s undoubtedly the widespread pain that people experience.
+If you had to pick the one symptom that fibromyalgia is notorious for, it’s undoubtedly the widespread pain.
 Fibromyalgia pain tends to come and go.
-A string of good days may be followed by symptomatic flares that increase pain and other symptoms.
-On those bad days, it is easy to become discouraged, helpless, and depressed when you aren’t able to go about your life as you wish.
+Symptomatic flares may increase pain and other symptoms.
+On those bad days, it is easy to become helpless and sad.

 There is a lot of misinformation floating around about fibromyalgia.
-Despite how many people are affected, there is still some mystery about it.
+Despite many people who have it, there is still some mystery about it.
 The unfortunate truth is that many people living with fibromyalgia go undiagnosed, and many people receive an inappropriate fibromyalgia diagnosis because nothing else fits the bill.

 Everyone with fibromyalgia experiences it differently.
 One day, it’s easy enough to wake up, get out of bed, and function at close to 100% throughout the day.
 On other days, the simple act of sitting up to get out of bed can drain every last bit of energy.
 While there may be indications that a flare-up in pain is developing, sometimes a bad day can happen seemingly out of the blue.
 To someone unfamiliar with the nature of fibromyalgia pain, it can appear confusing that one day we may be able to go to work, pick up the kids from school, or go grocery shopping, and the next day we’re barely able to get out of bed.

 People who live with chronic pain get awfully good at hiding it.
 The reality is that things still need to get done and if at all possible, many fibromyalgia sufferers will grit their teeth to get through it without complaint.
 When pain is at its worst, it can take a lot of effort to accomplish things considered simple everyday tasks like showering or getting dressed.
 If you have a loved one living with fibromyalgia, always try to remember that just because they seem to be pain-free doesn’t mean they are.